TechUp-Labs/Request-Goblin/README.md

 # Request-Goblin
-Handle if multiple same requests arrived after sometime duration in any Framework due to very slow internet connections or users multiple taps
+Handle if multiple or same requests arrived after sometime duration in any Framework due to very slow internet connections or users multiple taps